RichardTMiles/CarbonPHPExamples/README.md

 php -S 0.0.0.0:8000 connect.php
 ```

-### 4.2.
-How would you prevent SQL injection in PHP?
-Provide an example.

 SQL injection is easily prevented by
 using [prepared statements](https://www.php.net/manual/en/pdo.prepared-statements.php).
-My project [CarbonPHP](https://github.com/CarbonORM/CarbonPHP) uses PDO and prepared statements by default and automates
+[CarbonPHP](https://github.com/CarbonORM/CarbonPHP) uses PDO and prepared statements by default and automates
 the process in a way that is seamless and simple to use.
 [This file](https://github.com/CarbonORM/CarbonPHP/blob/lts/carbonphp/Rest.php) is largely responsible for the REST ORM
 PDO foundation.